turingschool/second-shift/aws1/lessons/3_eb_rails.md

 			<h2 class="section-header">{{page.title}}</h2>
 			<p>In this workshop, you'll deploy a pre-built, database-backed Rails application using Elastic Beanstalk and CodePipeline.</p>
 			<p>Before you start, <b>make sure that you are in the N. Virginia region</b> since this is where you have created previous key pairs.</p>
-			<p>You'll want to download <a href="https://secondshifttaskmanager.s3.us-east-2.amazonaws.com/taskmanager.zip">this Rails app</a>.
+			<p>You'll want to download <a href="https://awscoursematerials.s3.us-east-2.amazonaws.com/taskmanager.zip">this Rails app</a>.
 Unzip it and put it in a directory you want to work with on the command line.
 We're specifically not using git to share the code so that you can set it up with your own git repository later on, and this exercise will mimic the same steps you'll take for a brand new Rails project.</p>
 			<p>A few quick notes about this Rails app:</p>
 			<ul>
-				<li>This app uses <code>ruby 2.6.4</code> and <code>rails 5.2.3</code>.</li>
+				<li>This app uses <code>ruby 2.6.6</code> and <code>rails 5.2.3</code>.</li>
 				<li>Because of Beanstalk's defaults, we are using <code>bundler 1.17.3</code>.
 There is <a target="blank" href="https://stackoverflow.com/questions/55360450/elastic-beanstalk-cant-find-gem-bundler-0-a-with-executable-bundle-gem">a way to use v2 of Bundler</a> with Elastic Beanstalk, but custom platform hooks are beyond the scope of this exercise.
 To bundle using this specific version of Bundler, you will need to type <code>bundle _1.17.3_</code> from your command line instead of <code>bundle</code>.</li>
 				<li>This app has one resource (tasks), and the functionality was built out with rails generate scaffold.
-The app does not have tests.</li>
+The app does not have tests.
+Yolo.</li>
 			</ul>
 			<p><b>Although it's not necessary,</b> if you'd like to test out the app locally before you deploy to Elastic Beanstalk, you can do that with these commands:</p>
 			<ol>
-				<li>First, if you aren't already using ruby 2.6.4, install that version.
-With rbenv, first upgrade your rbenv packages with <code> brew upgrade rbenv ruby-build</code>, then install 2.6.4 with <code>rbenv install 2.6.4</code>, then set it locally with <code>rbenv local 2.6.4</code>.</li>
+				<li>First, if you aren't already using ruby 2.6.6, install that version.
+With rbenv, first upgrade your rbenv packages with <code> brew upgrade rbenv ruby-build</code>, then install 2.6.6 with <code>rbenv install 2.6.6</code>, then set it locally with <code>rbenv local 2.6.6</code>.</li>
 				<li><code>bundle _1.17.3_</code></li>
 				<li><code>rake db:create db:migrate</code></li>
 				<li><code>rails s</code></li>